-Condition 53: Provide right-of-way and grading for a future Local street connection from (future) Lynx Street NE (private) to the neighboring property at the southwest corner of the intersection of Auburn Road NE at Cordon Road NE (Marion County for the future street except as prohibited under state/federal wetland fill permits.
+Condition 54: Provide right-of-way and grading for a future Local street connection from (future) Lynx Street NE (private) to the neighboring property at the southwest corner of the intersection of Auburn Road NE at Cordon Road NE (Marion County Assessor's Map and Tax Lot

-Assessor's Map and Tax Lot 072W29B 00100).
-Provide grading
+072W29B 00100).

-Condition 54: Construct a multi-modal multi-use pedestrian/bicycle path along the Phase 6 frontage of Cordon Road NE as specified in the TIA and approved by Marion County Public Works.
-Pedestrian pathways shall be provided connecting the sidewalk on Panther Street NE to the multi-modal path along Cordon Road NE at intervals not less than 600 feet.
+Condition 55: Construct a multi-modal multi-use pedestrian/bicycle path along the

+Phase 6 frontage of Cordon Road NE as specified in the TIA and approved by Marion County Public Works.
+Pedestrian pathways shall be provided connecting the sidewalk on Panther Street NE to the multi-modal path along Cordon Road NE at intervals not less than

+600 feet.